 Kodak’s bold use of color makes up for the nonabrasive square shape to attract attention.

-One of the most popular shapes in corporate logo design, squares trigger feelings of stability, balance and reliability in the human mind.
-As a common shape in branding, they have taken on a secondary neurological response associated with strength, efficiency and professionalism.
+One of the most popular shapes in corporate logo design, squares trigger feelings of stability, balance, and reliability in the human mind.
+As a common shape in branding, they have taken on a secondary neurological response associated with strength, efficiency, and professionalism.
 Their popularity might prompt many to continue using this shape, however, their nonabrasive appearance in association with constant human exposure have caused squares to be more overlooked by the human eye.
 Anyone wanting a logo that really stands out should consider this.

 Lavado’s logo utilizes numerous triangles in their design.

-The three-pointed shape is often viewed as a more masculine shape, being associated with strength, conflict and speed.
-Triangles often represent direction and movement, and are commonly used to replace the letters “A” and “V” in wording.
+The three-pointed shape is often viewed as a more masculine shape, being associated with strength, conflict, and speed.
+Triangles often represent direction and movement and are commonly used to replace the letters “A” and “V” in wording.

 Ways to Create a Logo

 In the highly technical world we live in there are numerous options for actually creating your logo that were unimaginable just years ago.
-When deciding which avenue to venture down take into consideration the time and money you are willing to invest into a design, as well of the quality of image you want to display on your marketing collateral.
+When deciding which avenue to venture down take into consideration the time and money you are willing to invest in a design, as well of the quality of the image you want to display on your marketing collateral.

-Typically, a high quality, custom-designed logo would need to be done through a graphic designer.
+Typically, a high-quality, custom-designed logo would need to be done through a graphic designer.
 However, commissioning a professional to do your branding could set you back hundreds of dollars and the actual process could take weeks should edits need to be made.

 On the opposite end of the spectrum, there are numerous online logo makers that can create simple, inexpensive images in a short period of time.
 Typically, these web-based options allow for a quick turn around from initial design to completion, however, the quality of logo created is low and in many instances the design elements are not unique, allowing for others to have logos that could possibly replicate yours.
 Additionally, many of these tools require the user to have a decent amount of design knowledge, which may be a deal breaker for those who are less aesthetically inclined.